aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-5-1/_index.md

 book.Dispose();

-//Call Dispose method via Using statement
+//Call Dispose method via using statement

 using (Workbook book = new Workbook())
 {
     //do processing
 }

 {{< /highlight >}}

 ### **Added Cell.GetHeightOfValue Method**
-Aspose.Cells for .NET 8.5.1 has exposed the Cell.GetHeightOfValue method to get the height of cell value.
-By using this method you can calculate height of the cell value and then set the height of the row of that cell respectively.
+Aspose.Cells for .NET 8.5.1 has exposed the Cell.GetHeightOfValue method to get the height of a cell's value.
+By using this method you can calculate the height of the cell value and then set the height of the row of that cell accordingly.
 Check the detailed article on [how to calculate the cell height & width](/cells/net/calculate-the-width-and-height-of-the-cell-value-in-unit-of-pixels/).

 ### **Added TableDataSourceType Enumeration**
 Aspose.Cells for .NET 8.5.1 has exposed the enumeration Aspose.Cells.Tables.TableDataSourceType to retrieve the data source type of a ListObject.
-The TableDataSourceType enumeration as following fields.
+The TableDataSourceType enumeration has the following fields:

 1. TableDataSourceType.QueryTable
 1. TableDataSourceType.SharePoint
 1. TableDataSourceType.Worksheet
 1. TableDataSourceType.XML

 ### **Added ListObject.DataSourceType Property**
-With the release of v8.5.1, the Aspose.Cells API has exposed the readonly ListObject.DataSourceType property that can be used to detect the data source type of a ListObject.
+With the release of v8.5.1, the Aspose.Cells API has exposed the read‑only ListObject.DataSourceType property that can be used to detect the data source type of a ListObject.

 Here is the simplest usage scenario.